GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/IntegratedTests.rst

   =======================

-If the **ci: upload test baselines** option is selected, then the log will provide instructions on where to download the test results and a baseline ID that can be assigned in the *.integrated_tests.yaml* file.
+The log will provide instructions on where to download the test results and a baseline ID that can be assigned in the *.integrated_tests.yaml* file.

 . code-block:: sh